Target Species

 Adverse Reactions

-commencement of therapy.
+1Particularly at the commencement of therapy.

-discontinuation of the treatment.
+2 Necessitates discontinuation of treatment.

 Use during pregnancy or lactation